Good Times: Cast conflicts

 Good Times was intended to be a family show in the All in the Family vein focused on Rolle and Amos.
-Both expected the show to deal with serious topics in a comedic way while providing positive characters to which viewers can identify.
+Both expected the show to deal with serious topics in a comedic way while providing positive characters to which viewers could identify.
 It was Walker's character of J.J. that was an immediate hit with audiences and became the breakout character of the series.
 J.J.'s frequent use of the expression "Dy-no-mite!" (often in the phrase "Kid Dy-no-mite!"), credited to director John Rich (first delivered by Walker at the end of the Season 1, Episode 2, "Black Jesus"), became a popular catchphrase (later included in TV Land's The 100 Greatest TV Quotes and Catch Phrases special).

 Rich insisted Walker say it in every episode.
 Walker and executive producer Norman Lear were skeptical of the idea, but the phrase and the J.J.
 Evans character caught on with the audience.
 As a result of the character's popularity, the writers focused more on J.J.'s comedic antics instead of serious issues.
 Throughout seasons two and three, Rolle and Amos grew increasingly disillusioned with the direction of the show and especially with J.J.'s tomfoolery and stereotypically buffoonish behavior.
 Rolle was vocal about her hate of his character.
 In a 1975 interview with Ebony magazine she stated:

 He's 18 and he doesn't work.
 He can't read or write.
 He doesn't think.
 The show didn't start out to be that...Little by little—with the help of the artist, I suppose, because they couldn't do that to me—they have made J.J. more stupid and enlarged the role.
 Negative images have been slipped in on us through the character of the oldest child.

 Despite doing so less publicly than Rolle, Amos also was outspoken about his dissatisfaction with the J.J. character, stating:

 The writers would prefer to put a chicken hat on J.J. and have him prance around saying "DY-NO-MITE", and that way they could waste a few minutes and not have to write meaningful dialogue.